 - Disadvantages:

-- Stones can shift over time, requiring re-leveling.
+- Stones move over time, requiring re-leveling.

 - Weeds may grow between the gaps if not properly maintained.